Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Lore and Linked Info/Cascadea.md

 # Other Key Locations
 - **Echoeside (Entertainment [[Drift]]):**
     - Echoeside, a bustling drift, is host to many of the top talent and entrepreneurs of the country.
-Streets are lined with concessions, shows,
+Streets are lined with concessions, shows, restaurants, and brothels.
+    -
 - **Sagehaven (Scholar [[Drift]]):**
-    - h
+    -
 - **Eryndral (Government  [[Drift]]):**
     -
 - **Voltaryn (Energy [[Drift]]):**
-    - y
+    -
 - **Auralith (Market [[Drift]]):**
-    - df
+    -

 # History